Morozzzko/Morozzzko.github.io/_drafts/being-conscious-about-data-modelling-pt1.md

 **Services should be composable**.
 It means we should be able to organize them in a nice pipeline to avoid clumsy interfaces.
 We can achieve it by returning composable values, like result objects, monads and stuff like this.

+**Our logic should be insighful.** The code should help us figure out how _the world_ works.
+What are our processes, their limitations, core participants.
+The complexity of the process, points of pressure, possible bugs and mismatch with the real domain.
+The code should help us gather the insights

+That said, I've found that I get the most benefit when I'm using a constructor to _configure_ the service object and provide dependencies, and pass the parameters to the `#call` itself.
+It's a bit more verbose because I have to explicitly declare all dependencies and I have to pass variables around.
+It brings a great benefit as I can _feel_ that I have to refactor this place when it gets too complex.
+I also heavily use default dependencies, so I don't have to be _too_ explicit.

+Whenever I feel like there's no need to configure, or when the team has a different convention, I like to use class methods.
+This way, I'm still getting the benefits of a good lifetime _and_ I get to expose the overly complex design.
+This works pretty well too.

+Other designs, especially the `new(params).call` have failed to meet my expectations.
+Its only benefit is that I can utilize instance variables to save myself a few taps.
+I don't want to trade off all the benefits, as they have a greater use than instance variables.

+I'll stick to the `new(options/dependencies).call(params)`, as this is the most powerful way to use service objects.

 # Practicing with command and the event